 As readers of the blog know, I’ve read these two volumes cover to cover and have done every exercise.
 While Spivak is the calculus book I would recommend for high school students and beginning college students, Apostol is the text I would recommend for students with a bit more mathematics experience, or older students coming back to mathematics.
 It’s not as fun and inspiring, but is comprehensive, rigorous, and complete.
 This is the best calculus book for building mathematical maturity.
 It is like advanced textbooks in its presentation: definition, theorem, proof.
 Learning to read this style of text is necessary for every math student since virtually all upper level texts will look like this.

 Many people find this book overly dry.
 Apostol also has a tendency to give difficult and tedious calculation exercises in sections where he cannot come up with any conceptually difficult exercises.
 Of course, doing a couple hundred of these will help you learn all of the common trig identities and stop making stupid algebra mistakes.
 (Nothing is quite so frustrating as spending an hour trying to figure out your mistake only to find out it was an basic algebra mistake.)
 The other oddity here is that Chapter 15 and 16 of Volume 1 are identical to Chapters 1 and 2 of Volume 2.
 So if you only want to buy Volume 1 then you’ll get a bonus 2/5ths of an introduction linear algebra.
 (I’ve never been able to understand the logic of this.)
 Despite these drawbacks, it is a fantastic book.
 If you read it cover to cover (including the introduction to Volume 1!) you will be way ahead for both your future real analysis and linear algebra class.
 Although Apostol did not write a solutions manual, if you are self-studying you can always look at my solutions to all the exercises in Apostol.
 (Sorry, shameless plug for the blog!)
-My solutions are not as good as the ones Apostol would have written, but at least you can leave a comment and I’ll respond.
+My solutions are not as good as the ones Apostol would have written, but at least you can leave a comment and I’ll respond (eh, maybe I’ll respond one day?).
 These are great books.
-You can buy Volume 1 here and Volume 2 here.

 - Introduction to Calculus and Analysis, Volume 1,